Hands-on Gear Review

 Best Uses: Walking, surfing.

 The Mammut Slackline kit has some very nice features but did not win our top award.
-It is at a tricky price point: halfway between a beginner entry level line like the [Gibbon Classic] ($75) and a professional quality kit like the Balance Community Titen Series ($300-700).
+It is at a tricky price point: halfway between a beginner entry level line like the [Gibbon Classic] ($75) and a more versatile line like the Gibbon Tubeline ($110).

 The webbing has a soft feel, both under foot and in its bounce.
 It is a complete kit, featuring 65 feet of walking line, tree slings and a tensioning system.
 The only thing missing is tree protection.